Beapi-io/beapi-bench/README.md

 # beapi-bench

 Command line Benchmarking tool for apis.
+Allows users to set concurrency/requests and runs set number of tests to BOMBARD endpoint to see how it will respond.
+This is helpfull for numerous reasons:

+- creating more stable/scalable configuration for application server(ie garbage collection, threading, synchronization of threads, etc)
+- find bottlenecks and issues at points of scale
+- find ideal scale point for load balancing.

-Requires that Groovy, ApacheBench (ab) and GnuPlot already be installed (install from APT/YUM first).
+Requirements: that Groovy, ApacheBench (ab) and GnuPlot already be installed (install from APT/YUM first).

 Download & Install script locally and make script executable then run like so: